oobabooga/text-generation-webui/README.md

 ```

 2) Manually install llama-cpp-python using the appropriate command for your hardware: [Installation from PyPI](https://github.com/abetlen/llama-cpp-python#installation-from-pypi).

+3) Do the same for CTransformers: [Installation](https://github.com/marella/ctransformers#installation).

-3) AMD: Manually install AutoGPTQ: [Installation](https://github.com/PanQiWei/AutoGPTQ#installation).
+4) AMD: Manually install AutoGPTQ: [Installation](https://github.com/PanQiWei/AutoGPTQ#installation).

-4) AMD: Manually install [ExLlama](https://github.com/turboderp/exllama) by simply cloning it into the `repositories` folder (it will be automatically compiled at runtime after that):
+5) AMD: Manually install [ExLlama](https://github.com/turboderp/exllama) by simply cloning it into the `repositories` folder (it will be automatically compiled at runtime after that):

 ```
 cd text-generation-webui